gemseo/gemseo/doc_src/source/disciplines/index.rst

    **All the inputs and outputs names of the disciplines in a scenario shall be consistent**.

-   - discipline assumes that the data are tagged by their names with a global convention in the whole process.
+   - |g| assumes that the data are tagged by their names with a global convention in the whole process.
    - What two disciplines call "X" shall be the same "X".
 The coupling variables for instance, are detected thanks to these conventions.

 Inheritance